Mapping UUIDs to Display Names with Infinity Data Source

 A Step-by-step guide on how to exchange UUIDs with human-readable names

-When querying data from the using the Infinity data source in Grafana, entities such as Sites, Machines, or Products are returned with their UUIDs instead of display names.
+When querying data from the ENLYZE Platform APIarrow-up-right using the Infinity data source in Grafana, entities such as Sites, Machines, or Products are returned with their UUIDs instead of display names.
 For visualizations, human-readable names are more useful than raw UUIDs.

 This tutorial walks you through the process of mapping Machine UUIDs to their corresponding names to create a clear and readable production run table.